GravityPDF/gravity-pdf-documentation/docs/v6/users/shortcodes-and-mergetags.md

 ## Shortcode

 You can easily add a PDF download link to Gravity Forms [Confirmations](https://docs.gravityforms.com/configuring-confirmations-in-gravity-forms/) and/or [Notifications](https://docs.gravityforms.com/configuring-notifications-in-gravity-forms/) with the `[gravitypdf]` shortcode.
 Using the optional [*Entry Attribute*](#entry-semi-optional) you can include the shortcode on any WordPress page (good for Page Confirmations).
-If you only need the raw PDF URL, you can [add the `raw` shortcode attribute](#raw-optional) or use the [PDF Mergetag](#using-the-mergetag) instead.
+If you only need the raw PDF URL, you can [add the `raw` shortcode attribute](#raw-optional) or use the [PDF Merge Tag](#using-the-merge-tag) instead.

 ### Using the Shortcode